-We thus see that each one of the intuitive features of the world around us that we have painstakingly grasped through a combination of phylogenesis and ontogenesis has been superseded or sacrificed by later developments in physics when we study the very fast, the very large or the very small.
-The commonsense notions of substance, identity, permanence, objects, causality, determinism and geometry so assiduously learnt in infancy - the capacity to learn having been inherited - and so suited to the world of middle dimensions, have to be altered in dealing with other dimensions!
-One may be struck by the fact that in so many essential respects we have had to go beyond commonsense understanding, but maybe if we had not, that too would have been a riddle to be explained.
-This exploration of nature far from our own scale is well described by Schwinger:
+We thus see that each one of the intuitive features of the world around us that we have painstakingly grasped has been superseded or sacrificed by later developments in physics when we study the very fast, the very large or the very small.
+The commonsense notions of substance, identity, permanence, objects, causality, determinism and geometry so assiduously learnt in infancy - the capacity to learn having been inherited - and so suited to the world of middle dimensions, have to be altered in dealing with other dimensions.
+One may be struck by the fact that in so many essential respects we have had to go beyond commonsense understanding, but maybe if we had not, that too would have been a still to be explained riddle.
+This exploration of nature so far from our own scale of things is well described by Schwinger: